Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-\item \textbf{Model distillation}: Model distillation develops a separate, ``white-box'' machine learning model that is trained to mimic the input-output behavior of the DNN.
-The white-box model, which is inherently explainable, is meant to identify the decision rules or input features influencing DNN outputs.

-\item \textbf{Intrinsic methods}: Intrinsic methods are DNNs that have been specifically created to render an explanation along with its output.
-As a consequence of its design, intrinsically explainable deep networks can jointly optimize both model performance and some quality of the explanations produced.
+\begin{itemize} \item \textbf{Visualization methods}: Visualization methods express an explanation by highlighting, through a scientific visualization, characteristics of an input that strongly influence the output of a DNN. \item \textbf{Model distillation}: Model distillation develops a separate, ``white-box'' machine learning model that is trained to mimic the input-output behavior of the DNN.
+The white-box model, which is inherently explainable, is meant to identify the decision rules or input features influencing DNN outputs. \item \textbf{Intrinsic methods}: Intrinsic methods are DNNs that have been specifically created to render an explanation along with its output.
+As a consequence of its design, intrinsically explainable deep networks can jointly optimize model performance and a quality of the explanations produced. \end{itemize}